Poll027/premier_league_prediction_system/README.md

 License
 This project is licensed under the MIT License.

+Disclaimer: It is purely for educational purposes and learning.
+Predictions should be taken with a pinch of salt.

 Feel free to let me know if you want to customize any section or add more details!